 The West Pico Boulevard project would consist of two adjacent buildings combining to hold 85 one-bedroom apartments and 40 two-bedrooms.
 Each building would hold a recreation room, gym area, and patios and be separated by second-level open space.

-The project architect is shown as West Pacific Design Construction.
+The project architect is shown as West Pacifica Design Construction.